codersstudio/codersz/README.md

 Coders can transcend its built-in transpilers by integrating with a Large Language Model (LLM).
 This allows you to translate your JSSP code into virtually any programming language supported by the LLM.

+In production we operate Coders with two primary LLM backends: the Ollama-served `gpt-oss:20b` model and OpenAI's ChatGPT `gpt-4o`.
+These defaults ensure broad platform coverage while keeping a local fallback available.

 To enable this feature, add an `llmOptions` block to your `config.yml` file.

 ```yaml